Luis Alberto (footballer, born 1992)

-Luis Alberto Romero Alconchel (/es/; (Note: In isolation, Luis and Alberto are pronounced /es/ and /es/ respectively.) born 28 September 1992), known as Luis Alberto, is a Spanish professional footballer who plays as an attacking midfielder for Qatar Stars League club Al Duhail.
+Luis Alberto Romero Alconchel (/es/; (Note: In isolation, Luis and Alberto are pronounced /es/ and /es/ respectively.) born 28 September 1992), known as Luis Alberto, is a Spanish professional footballer who plays as an attacking midfielder for Qatar Stars League club Al-Wakrah.

 After coming through Sevilla's youth system, he signed with Liverpool in 2013 from Barcelona B, being loaned to Málaga and Deportivo during his contract.
 In August 2016 he joined Lazio for €4 million, going on to spend eight seasons in Serie A with the club while totalling 307 competitive appearances and 52 goals, winning two Supercoppa Italiana and the 2019 Coppa Italia.

 Luis Alberto made his senior debut for Spain in 2017.

 Club career

 Sevilla

 A product of Sevilla FC, Luis Alberto was born in San José del Valle, Province of Cádiz, and he spent his first three seasons as a senior with the reserves in the Segunda División B, scoring 15 goals in the second.
 On 16 April 2011 he made his first-team – and La Liga – debut for the Andalusians, replacing another club youth graduate, Rodri, in the second half of a 1–0 away loss against Getafe CF.